MICHIGAN FLIPPERS PINBALL LEAGUE

 We are unable to turn off extra balls.
 To save time, players must plunge out extra balls without playing them.
 A player may use any combination of the flipper buttons to set up the ball, but may not hold a flipper while plunging nor touch the game at all once the ball has left the shooter lane.

-In some cases, a game may fail to validate the playfield during an extra ball.
-An opponent may announce they are stepping up to validate the playfield any time after the first 10 seconds of an extra ball.
-This means they will step up to the machine and use a flipper to hit the ball up to three times with the goal of hitting any switch on the playfield.
+In some cases, a game may repeatedly fail to validate the playfield during an extra ball.
+An opponent may announce they are stepping up to validate the playfield any time after 5 launch attempts (automatic or manual).

 GENERAL COURTESY